HusseinDStudy/HusseinDStudy/README.md

-- 👋 Hi, I’m @HusseinDStudy
+- 👋 Hi, I’m @Hussein
-- 👀 I’m interested in ...
+- 👀 I’m interested in github usage
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Github...etc
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Nothing yet only want to learn
-- 📫 How to reach me ...
+- 📫 How to reach me commment in github or do a pull request

 <!---
 HusseinDStudy/HusseinDStudy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.